 7 a.m., 24th annual Veteran’s Breakfast, South Auditorium at Good Shepherd Community Church, 28986 S.E.
 Haley Road, Boring, 97009.
 This event honors military veterans and their families.
 Featured speaker is Major Jeffrey Struecker, U.S. Army (Ret.), an author, pastor, and former Army Ranger who was involved in the Battle of Mogadishu in 1993.
 He also participated in the 1989 invasion of Panama and in Kuwait during the Persian Gulf War. $10.
 503-663-5050 or goodshepherdcc.org

 9 to 11:30 a.m., KidsAlive Children’s Church, Sunnyside Seventh-day Adventist Church, 10501 S.E.
 Market St., Portland 97216.
-Children ages 4-9 are invited to come join us for an Olympic themed Children’s Church where kids can learn how to “run the race” of life with Jesus as their friend.
-Prizes given for bringing friends!
+Children ages 4-9 are invited to this Olympic themed children’s church where kids can learn how to “run the race” of life with Jesus as their friend.
+Prizes given for bringing friends.
 Advance registration urged.
 503-252-8080.

 Christ & Cascadia presents the EcoFaith Conference, a focus on creation care in the Cascadia region, Bethany Community Church, 8023 Green Lake Drive N, Seattle, Wash.
 98103.
 206-284-9000 or email@example.com

-Annual fall banquet for Hope Pregnancy Center in Salem, Salem-area location to be announced.
+Annual fall banquet for Hope Pregnancy Center of Salem, Salem-area location to be announced.
 503-364-2464 or hopepcsalem.org

 7 p.m.
 Phil Wickham’s Singalong Tour, along with Bryan and Katie Torwalt, Mack Brock and Evan Wickham in concert, Westside: A Jesus Church, 10500 S.W.
 Nimbus Ave., Tigard 97223. transparentproductions.com